The 2019 GSAS application is now closed. Please check back in September to access the 2020 online application.

-Note that the applicant must submit all materials directly, not through an agent or third-party vendor, with the sole exception of submissions by the US Department of State’s Fulbright Program and its three partner agencies IIE, LASPAU and AMIDEAST, and by the Danish-American Fulbright Commission (DAF), Deutscher Akademischer Austauschdienst (DAAD), and Vietnam Education Fund (VEF).
+Note that the applicant must submit all materials directly, not through an agent or third-party vendor, with the sole exception of submissions by the US Department of State’s Fulbright Program and its three partner agencies IIE, LASPAU and AMIDEAST, and by the Danish-American Fulbright Commission (DAF), and Deutscher Akademischer Austauschdienst (DAAD).
 In addition, the applicant will be required to attest to the accuracy and authenticity of all information and documents submitted to Columbia.
 If you have any questions about this requirement, please contact the GSAS Office of Admissions at gsas-admissions [at] columbia.edu.

 Failure to submit complete, accurate, and authentic application documents consistent with these instructions may result in denial or revocation of admission, cancellation of academic credit, suspension, expulsion, or eventual revocation of degree.
 Applicants may be required to assist admissions staff and faculty involved in admission reviews in the verification of all documents and statements made in documents submitted by students as part of the application review process.

 Please note that all application materials become the property of Columbia University and are not returnable.
+Additionally, materials will not be shared with or forwarded to third-parties.
 Applicants who have not waived their right to view letters of recommendation may request to view the letters only after they enroll in the GSAS program to which they have been admitted.
 Under the guidelines of the Federal Family Educational Rights and Privacy Act (FERPA), students who do not receive an offer of admission, or who are admitted but do not enroll, are not permitted access to the letters at any time.
 A complete explanation of the FERPA policy may be found here.

 Biological Sciences and Biomedical PhD Program Applicants: